atlantistechnology/sdt/README.md

 parse tree, so a different tool is unlikely to be compatible with `sdt`.

-The separate step of setting the "executable bit" is probably not needed, but does not harm.
-If you are installing to a location that only needs user permission, the `sudo` is not necessary.
+The separate step of setting the "executable bit" is probably not needed, but does no harm.
+If you are installing to a PATH that only needs user permission, the `sudo` is not necessary.

 ## Integrations